 Need help?
 Start with the major composers if you need and work your way from there.
 Bach’s B Minor Mass, Renaissance motets, the Beethoven symphonies, late Romanticism, French Impressionism, Minimalism.
 There’s just so much great stuff out there!
 If there’s a classical radio station near where you live, turn it on and let it play!
 You might even hear something you never would have imagined.
 Turn on YouTube when you’re doing the dishes or laundry.
 Check out a cd from the library and listen when you’re driving.
 Just listen!

-Now you’re probably thinking, “Fine, smarty pants.
+Now you’re probably thinking, “Ok, fine, but what about you?
 What are YOUR favorite pieces of music?”
 Well, I’m glad you asked!
 Here are 5 of the pieces of music that really make me tick as a musician.
 These are the pieces that have solidified a place in my heart…

 The Fantasia on a Theme of Thomas Tallis by Ralph Vaughan Williams